 If the weather gets hot and humid, Facial Eczema (FE) could be starting, so check spore counts at your local vet clinic.
 It’s only a very rough guide, as your farm may be very different, and counts can differ from paddock to paddock depending on shade and shelter.

-Check with your veterinarian to ensure animals are getting the right dose of zinc and for sheep the bolus is the preferred option.
+Check with your veterinarian to ensure animals are getting the right dose of zinc and for sheep, the bolus is the preferred option.
 Putting zinc sulphate in the water trough may work once sheep get used to the taste, but only if spore counts are low.
-Zinc oxide is used for dosing sheep, as sulphate for the troughs.
+Zinc oxide is used for dosing sheep, as zinc sulphate for troughs.

 If you find that the worm drenches you have been using on the flock do not seem to be working, then discuss this urgently with your vet, as it could be a sure sign of parasite drench resistance on your farm.

-The hot dry conditions in February are a bad time for young stock such as calves and yearlings, which need to be kept growing at around 1kg/day to reach their target weights.
-But this may not be possible, and you’ll be lucky to average of 0.25/day if pastures have dried up.
-In severe cases, maintaining weight may be all that’s possible on pasture without feeding supplements which greatly add to costs.
+The hot dry conditions in February are a bad time for young stock such as calves and yearlings which need to be kept growing at around 1kg/day to reach their target weights.
+But this will not be possible, and you’ll be lucky to an average of 0.25/day if pastures have dried up.
+In severe cases, maintaining weight may be all that’s possible on pasture without feeding supplements, which greatly add to costs.

-If young stock become stunted, they’ll never catch up.
-The theory of ‘compensatory growth’ says young stock do catch up, and compensate eventually for lost weight– but they need lots of extra time to do this.
+If young stock becomes stunted, they’ll never catch up.
+The theory of ‘compensatory growth’ says young stock do catch up and compensate eventually for lost weight– but they need lots of extra time to do this.
 They will also need extra feed, which will cost you money, and you’ll have them on the farm for an extra winter adding more cost to the system.

-If it gets really dry and you really cannot grow young stock properly even with supplementary feed, then it’s best to quit some and take the least loss, as well as for animal welfare reasons.
+If it gets really dry and you really cannot grow young stock properly even with supplementary feed, then it’s best to sell some and take the least loss, as well as for animal welfare reasons.
 You don’t want issues with MPI or SPCA for animal neglect.
 Every passing car driver has a phone camera these days remember.

 Water is a top priority for cattle in hot conditions.
 A mature cow will drink around 70+ litres/day and if there’s no shade, she’ll need more.
 Cattle need shade on hot days, as they will compensate by grazing at night.